Stede Bonnet: Escape, recapture, and execution

-While awaiting his execution, Bonnet wrote to Governor Johnson, begging abjectly for clemency and promising to have his own arms and legs cut off as assurance that he would never again commit piracy.
-Charles Johnson wrote that Bonnet's visibly disintegrating mind moved many Carolinians to pity, particularly the female population, and London papers later reported that the governor delayed his execution seven times.
-Bonnet was eventually hanged at White Point Garden, in Charles Town, on 10 December 1718.
+Johnson decreed that Bonnet would be executed on 10 December.
+While awaiting this, Bonnet wrote to Johnson, begging abjectly for clemency and promising to become a "menial servant" to Johnson and his government if he was spared.
+He sent several other letters, including to Rhett who offered to take Bonnet to England for a re-trial if Johnson allowed it.
+Bonnet's visibly disintegrating mind moved many Carolinians to pity, particularly the female population, and London papers later reported that the governor delayed his execution seven times.
+Johnson stayed firm, and Bonnet was hanged at White Point, in Charles Town, on 10 December.
+After being cut down, his body was buried alongside those of his crew in nearby marshland below the low water mark.
+No marker was provided for the graves.